JacketLeon/jacketleon.github.io/index.md

+title: Welcome to the Jack&Léon’s homepage!

-## Welcome to GitHub Pages Jack et Léon vous accceuillent
+## Jack et Léon vous accceuillent

 You can use the [editor on GitHub](https://github.com/JacketLeon/jacketleon.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.